“Bloody unlikely there’s anyone up there,” Evelyn said.

 “In my account?”

 “Went off without a hitch?”
 Raine asked, coming back in and grinning at the doll-demon.
 “She really did it, huh?
-How much she have her bank account?”
+How much did she have in her bank account?”

 Praem’s musical lilt all but sung the number out.
 “Thirty three thousand seven hundred and twenty two pounds.”